xfrenette/hotelcaisse-server/docs/install.md

 Live reinstall (from a backup file)
 ===
-- Note that the SSH port of the server is 9391
-- Also note that the server works with PHP 7.1.10 and mysql "Ver 14.14 Distrib 5.7.33"
+- Note that the server works with PHP 7.1.10 and mysql "Ver 14.14 Distrib 5.7.33"
 - Clone the git files and correctly setup folder rights (especially storage/ and bootstrap/cache folders must be writable by web server)
 - Make sure to install all required PHP extensions (bcmath, xml, gd, mbstring, maybe some others...)
 - `composer install`